Public Data Catalogue

 In addition, there are red buttons which denote an external geodatabase that is hosted on the UN Biodiversity Lab, such as the World Database on Protected Areas.
 Geodatabases are secure cloud-based spatial data containers, maintained by research institutions for spatial data that the UN Biodiversity Lab updates regularly.
 The World Database on Protected Areas is the largest database of legally defined protected areas on the planet.
 This data is updated every month.

 In this example, you can see the two View Toolbars highlighted differ slightly.
 That is because one is a raster and one is a vector.
 Vector data has slightly more functions available on the platform.
-For example, the vector toolbar has the buttons “Zoom to selected features” and “Zoom on displayed features” .
-These two buttons will help you display your selected features in the frame.
+For example, the vector toolbar has the buttons “Zoom to all features” and “Zoom on displayed features”.
+These two buttons will help you display your selected vector features in the frame.

 The “Settings” button in the View Toolbar can be used to select a range of values to display within the iframe and/or the transparency of the view.
 Some vector views that include a temporal range of data can be filtered using a time-slider.